ruggeri/ninety_nine_cats/README.md

 pip freeze > requirements.txt
 # ADD 'django_extensions' to INSTALLED_APPS in settings.py.
 ./manage.py shell_plus --ipython
+# And SHELL_PLUS = "ipython" to settings.py.
+Makes iPython the default.
+./manage.py shell_plus
 ```

 The glory of this is that it will autoload your models!